 - Thin and delicate onion slices are possible with the mandolin.
 But manually cutting the onions also works out as long you make them paper-light.

 - Increase the quantity of ghee to make it richer for serving.

 - Serve along with raita, salad, or salad.

 - Any spicier side dish would perfectly work for this.

-- I always make this in large quantity, so that I can also use it for the next day also.
+- I always make this in large quantities to use it the next day.
 (It does taste more on the next day).

 - Always serve hot.